-I Know What You Fear: Jessica's archenemy exhibits a variation of Type 2 in the fourth volume; he can tell Jessica that the most horrifying thing she can imagine is lying in bed next to her (which turns out to be an ant covered corpse), but can't see what it is that she's screaming about.
+I Know What You Fear: Jessica's archenemy exhibits a variation of Type 2 in the fourth volume; he can tell Jessica that the most horrifying thing she can imagine is lying in bed next to her (which turns out to Scott's corpse covered by ants), but can't see what it is that she's screaming about.

 Love Triangle: Jessica and Luke Cage have history, but Carol Danvers successfully sets her up with the more sensitive Scott Lang (a.k.a.
 Ant Man II).
 Things are even more complicated by her mild (albeit unrequited) interest in Matt Murdock.

 Kid Sidekick: subverted.
 A teenage boy hangs out around the stoop of Jessica's office, and begs her to make him part of her life.
 He even bargains for a position as her secretary using information from a case.
 Jessica, knowing all too well what happens to young people who get caught up in the affairs of super-heroes (as well as desiring to be left alone), wants no part in it.